Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/5-WebApp-AuthZ/5-2-Groups/README.md

 There is one project in this sample.
 To register it, you can:

-- either follow the steps [Step 2: Register the sample with your Azure Active Directory tenant](#step-2-register-the-sample-with-your-azure-active-directory-tenant) and [Step 3:  Configure the sample to use your Azure AD tenant](#choose-the-azure-ad-tenant-where-you-want-to-create-your-applications)
+- either follow the step [Choose the Azure AD tenant where you want to create your applications](#choose-the-azure-ad-tenant-where-you-want-to-create-your-applications) below
 - or use PowerShell scripts that:
   - **automatically** creates the Azure AD applications and related objects (passwords, permissions, dependencies) for you.
-Note that this works for Visual Studio only.
-  - modify the Visual Studio projects' configuration files.
+  - modify the projects' configuration files.

 <details>
   <summary>Expand this section if you want to use this automation:</summary>